KSkwarczynski/Python/dataScienceAndML/Regression/Readme.md

 ## Description
-**dataSet.ipynb** - Download the data file from: ... and write a program that for every dataset separately calculates: </br>
+**Regularization.ipynb** - Read the code and try to understand how it works.
+By changing the values of degree and alpha observe the interplay of overfitting/bias </br>